pilegard/cogfoundations/docs/index.md

 favicon: images/favicon.ico
 cover-image: images/cover.png
 description: |
-  This is a an OER textbook for introduction to cognitive psychology.
+  Cognitive Foundations is a free, open, collaboratively-authored textbook.
+It is an introduction to cognitive psychology written at the foundational level.
+This collaborative OER book project represents the work of dozens of authors and collaborators.
+The first edition brought multiple open texts together, edited into a single book with a consistent voice and formatting.
+For the second edition, a team of content experts reviewed and updated the materials.
 link-citations: yes
 github-repo: pilegard/cogfoundations
 ---